libp2p/js-libp2p-interfaces/README.md

 If `err` is passed, no operation should be made in `stream`.

-`stream` abstract our established Stream with the other endpoint, it must implement the [Duplex Stream interface](https://nodejs.org/api/stream.html#stream_class_stream_duplex) in Node.js or the [ReadWriteCloser](http://golang.org/pkg/io/#ReadWriteCloser) in Go.
+`stream` interface our established Stream with the other endpoint, it must implement the [Duplex Stream interface](https://nodejs.org/api/stream.html#stream_class_stream_duplex) in Node.js or the [ReadWriteCloser](http://golang.org/pkg/io/#ReadWriteCloser) in Go.

 In the Node.js case, if no callback is passed, stream will emit an 'ready' event when it is prepared or a 'error' event if it fails to establish the connection, until then, it will buffer the 'write' calls.